 Although students can exercise the right to have their voices heard, there isn’t a concrete plan from ASUCI that prevents recalled senators from running again for office.

 A similar issue occurred when it was revealed that members of the Senate were urging each other to vote for specific candidates.
 ASUCI Engineering Senator Bryce Lindsay was accused by the Office of the Student Advocate General of revealing confidential information in text messages when the appointment of his colleague, Judicial Board Associate Justice Kimo Gandall, was being discussed.

 Some of the other grievances mentioned in the ASUCI petition are low ASUCI voter turnout, an ASUCI Senate supermajority and an abuse of power.
-The petition, written by third-year nursing science major Henry Nguyen, also highlights how “student fees [were used] to raise the pay for Justices 233% during a pandemic.”
+The petition, written by second-year nursing science major Henry Vu, also highlights how “student fees [were used] to raise the pay for Justices 233% during a pandemic.”